PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 - PostHog is an all-in-one platform that helps teams build better products.
 It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B experiments and more.

-In this article we’ll dive deeper into these differences and will…
+In this article we’ll dive deeper into these differences and will:

-Compare PostHog and LogRocket’s core features
+- Compare PostHog and LogRocket’s core features
-Examine PostHog and LogRocket’s library support Discuss what integrations are available with other tools Explore other frequently asked questions about PostHog and LogRocket
+- Examine PostHog and LogRocket’s library support
+- Discuss what integrations are available with other tools
+- Explore other frequently asked questions about PostHog and LogRocket

 ## How do PostHog and LogRocket differ?